-"Our patented skin-safe laser system concept seeks to transform medical ultrasound by overcoming the limitations associated with traditional contact probes," explains principal investigator Robert Haupt, a senior staff member in Lincoln Laboratory's Active Optical Systems Group.
+"Our patented laser system concept seeks to transform medical ultrasound by overcoming the limitations associated with traditional contact probes — namely, the variability in technique among ultrasound technicians and the need to touch patients," explains principal investigator Robert Haupt, a senior staff member in Lincoln Laboratory's Active Optical Systems Group.
 Haupt and senior staff member Charles Wynn are co-inventors of the technology, with assistant group leader Matthew Stowe providing technical leadership and oversight of the NCLUS program.
 Rajan Gurjar is the system integrator lead, with Jamie Shaw, Bert Green, Brian Boitnott (now at Stanford University), and Jake Jacobsen collaborating on optical and mechanical engineering and construction of the system.

 Medical ultrasound in practice

-If your doctor orders an ultrasound, you can expect a highly trained sonographer to press and manipulate an array of transducers, set in a handheld device, onto your body.
-As the sonographer pushes the transducer probe across your skin, high-frequency acoustic waves (ultrasound waves) penetrate and propagate through your body tissue, where they "echo" off different tissue structures and features.
-These echoes manifest from the acoustic impedance, or change in tissue strength (tissue softness or rigidity), from fat, muscle, organs, blood vessels, and bone deep inside the body.
+If your doctor orders an ultrasound, you can expect a highly trained sonographer to press and manipulate a handheld device (ultrasound transducer, also referred to as a probe), onto your body.
+As the sonographer pushes the probe across your skin, high-frequency acoustic waves (ultrasound waves) penetrate and propagate through your body tissue, where they "echo" off different tissue structures and features.
+These echoes come from changes in tissue strength (tissue softness or rigidity) from fat, muscle, organs, blood vessels, and bone deep inside the body.
 The probe receives the returning echoes, which are assembled into representational images of the body's internal features.
-Specialized processing schemes (synthetic aperture processing) are used to construct the shapes of the tissue features in 2D or 3D, and these constructions are then displayed on a computer monitor in real time.
+Specialized processing is used to construct the shapes of the tissue features in 2D or 3D, and these constructions are then displayed on a computer monitor in real time.

 Using ultrasound, doctors can noninvasively "see" inside the body to image diverse tissues and their geometries.
 Ultrasound can also measure blood flow pulsing through arteries and veins, and can characterize the mechanical properties (elastography) of tissues and organs.
-Ultrasound is used routinely to assist doctors in evaluating and diagnosing a variety of health conditions, diseases, and injuries.
+Doctors routinely use ultrasound to evaluate and diagnose a variety of health conditions, diseases, and injuries.
 For example, ultrasound can be used to image the anatomy a developing fetus, detect tumors, and measure the degree of narrowing or leakage in heart valves.
-Ranging from handheld devices on an iPhone to cart-based systems, ultrasound is highly portable, relatively inexpensive, and widely used in point-of-care and remote-field settings.
+Ranging from handheld devices on an iPhone to cart-based systems, ultrasound is highly portable, relatively inexpensive compared to other medical imaging technologies like magnetic resonance imaging (MRI) and computerized tomography (CT), and widely used in point-of-care and remote-field settings.

 Limitations of ultrasound

-Though state-of-the-art medical ultrasound systems can resolve tissue features within fractions of a millimeter, the technique has some limitations.
-Free hand manipulation of the probe by sonographers to obtain the best viewing window into the body interior leads to imaging errors.
-More specifically, as sonographers apply pressure to the probe by feel, they randomly compress the local tissue where the probe makes contact, causing unpredictable changes in the tissue properties that impact the travel paths of the ultrasound waves.
-This compression distorts tissue-feature images with some unpredictability, meaning feature shapes are not accurately plotted.
+Though state-of-the-art medical ultrasound systems can identify tissue features within fractions of a millimeter, the technique has some limitations.
+Because sonographers manipulate the probe with their hands to obtain the best viewing window into the body, ultrasound is prone to imaging errors.
+More specifically, as sonographers apply pressure to the probe by feel, they randomly compress the local tissue where the probe makes contact.
+This compression causes unpredictable changes in the tissue properties that impact the travel paths of the ultrasound waves.
+Ultimately, this compression distorts the resulting images of tissue features, with feature shapes not accurately plotted.
 In addition, tilting the probe, even slightly, changes the angle plane of the image view — skewing the image and creating uncertainty of where features are positioned in the body.

-The image distortion and positional reference uncertainty are significant enough that ultrasound cannot resolve with sufficient confidence, for example, whether a tumor is getting larger or smaller and precisely where the tumor is located in the host tissue.
-Furthermore, the uncertainty in feature size, shape, and position will vary upon repeat measurement, even for the same sonographer trying to retrace their steps.
+These limitations can be significant enough that ultrasound cannot resolve with sufficient confidence, for example, whether a tumor is getting larger or smaller and precisely where the tumor is located in the host tissue.
+Furthermore, the uncertainty in the size, shape, and position of tissue features will vary upon repeat measurement, even for the same sonographer trying to retrace their steps.
 This uncertainty, termed operator variability, is more severe when different sonographers attempt the same measurement, leading to inter-operator variability.
 Because of these drawbacks, ultrasound is often restricted from tracking cancerous tumors and other disease states.
-Instead, methods such as magnetic resonance imaging (MRI) and computerized tomography (CT) are mandated to track how diseases progress — even with their vastly higher cost, greater system size and complexity, and imposed radiation risk.
+Instead, methods such as MRI and CT are mandated to track how diseases progress — even with their vastly higher cost (on the order of one million dollars), greater system size and complexity, and imposed radiation risk.

 “Variability has been a major limitation of medical ultrasound for decades," says Dr. Anthony Samir, associate chair of Imaging Sciences at MGH Radiology and director of CURT.
 Samir and his MGH CURT colleagues Dr. Kai Thomenius and Dr. Marko Jakolvejic provide critical medical experience, technical expertise, and guidance on conventional ultrasound devices to the Laboratory team and collaborate with them on NCLUS system development.